ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-example-AS-to-C title="Example AS-to-C Access Token Response with the Group OSCORE Profile."}

-{{fig-example-AS-to-C-CWT}} shows an example CWT Claims Set, containing the Client's public key in the group (as pop-key), as specified by the inner confirmation value in the 'cnf' claim.
+{{fig-example-AS-to-C-CWT}} shows an example CWT Claims Set, containing the client's public key in the group (as pop-key), as specified by the inner confirmation value in the 'cnf' claim.

 ~~~~~~~~~~~
 {